Decentralizing correction data

 🧠 2.
 Use of Web3 and Blockchain for Trust & Coordination

-Onocoy leverages blockchain and smart contracts to create a decentralized physical infrastructure network (DePIN):
+onocoy leverages blockchain and smart contracts to create a decentralized physical infrastructure network (DePIN):

 • Token incentives (ONO token) reward station operators and validators.